daisymdev/COVID-Admin-app/README.md

 # COVID-Admin-app
-The purpose of this CRUD app is for school administrators/teachers that need to keep track of their school supplies during this time of the COVID pandemic.
+The purpose of this CRUD app is for school administrators/teachers to manage their school supplies during this time of the COVID pandemic.